LBC-LNBio/KVFinder-web/source/_webservice/index.rst

     docker-compose down --volumes

 The KVFinder-web service uses port 8081 by default.
 If the local installation was successfully, the locally configured KVFinder-web service is available at: http://localhost:8081.
-If you access the url on a browser, it should display a text message like: "KVFinder Web".
+If you access the url on a browser, it should display a text message like: "KVFinder Web Service".

 The queue information can be accessed at: http://localhost:8023/info.